Bryan-Az/Adv-Keras-NNs/README.md

 # Adv-Keras-NNs

-This repo tests and modifies the models previously created within my [Tensorflow](https://github.com/Bryan-Az/TF-PyTorch-Jax-NN) repository with more advanced Keras methods.
+This repo tests and modifies the models previously created within my [Tensorflow](https://github.com/Bryan-Az/TF-PyTorch-Jax-NN) repository.

 ## [Part 1] Regularization and Data Augmentation
 In this section, the custom architecture will be A/B tested and modified to compare different regularization techniques and data augmentation methods.